jchery25/To-do-List/README.md

 The following functionality is complete:

-* Users add/remove items on the list
+* Users are able to add/remove items on the list
+* Users are able to cross items on the list

 ## Tech(s) Used